 Upon arrival, I shook Jeffrey Tucker’s hand, and he confirmed, “Yes, something on tyranny, up to you.
 If it were only a tyranny of ‘the elite,’ then you couldn’t explain why our colleagues and even our family excluded us during COVID.”
 Exactly.

 There are various forms of tyranny in this world.
 There is the tyranny foreseen by Aldous Huxley, exercised by globalist oligarchs and their army of “mind-manipulators.”
-These oligarchs first amassed their wealth on a battlefield devoid of ethical awareness; then, they purchased Congress through lobbying and bribes; that Congress passed laws placing them above the law; from this emerged a state structure that hides the most anti-democratic system in history under the banner of democracy.
-This state apparatus allows them to wage a devastating, plundering war abroad through regime-change machinery, subjecting the entire world.
-Once that external war is over, their urge for domination will turn fully toward their own population.
-The ultimate goal of the oligarchs is a world population shackled and bound, groaning in the chains of a merciless, transhumanist surveillance state.
-That’s tyranny indeed.
+These oligarchs first amassed their wealth on a capitalist battlefield where ethical awareness is something best discarded if you aim for ultimate victory. then, they purchased Congress through lobbying and bribes; that Congress passed laws placing the oligarchs above the law; from this emerged a state structure that hides the most anti-democratic system in history under the banner of democracy; this state apparatus allows them to wage a devastating, plundering war abroad through regime-change machinery, subjecting the entire world.

 But there are other forms of tyranny.
 Take the tyranny of bureaucracy, for instance.
 It’s loosely connected to the tyranny of the oligarchs but is not identical.
 Bureaucratic rule emerges even in the absence of oligarchs.
 Everywhere, people crave rules.
 In small and large businesses, in academic departments, in family settings—there must be clarity about what is allowed and what is not.
 We need to know where we can drive, bike, and walk; if an accident happens, it must be clear who violated the rules and thus is responsible for damages.